ericso/sf_movies/README.md

 Future Work
 -----------
 Backbone.js models would be implemented allowing more creative things to be done such as displaying informational divs on the page on map click events.
-Also, doing a search should move and/or rescale the map.
+Also, doing a search should move and/or rescale the map would be cool.

+Better handing of the geocoding process is necessary.
+Most addresess were geocoded well but some ended up elsewhere in California and there are a lot of "No Results".
+Currently, the "No Results" locations are still being returned by the API.
+This would not be a problem if it weren't that they also show up in the autocomplete search.

 Please visit the deployed site at [SF Films](http://sffilms.heroku.com)